aekruijssen/CSCI401_Faber_ML/README.md

 Download the saved user vectors, item vectors, and processed reviews at [this link](https://drive.google.com/drive/folders/1Jt3U2ix-zsZljOEYikY8Hc3y_kLDYH5G?usp=sharing).
 Save them to folder `data/generated/` Note that this link is only accessible for people with USC email addresses.

+Download the word embeddings from [this link](http://nlp.stanford.edu/data/glove.6B.zip) and extract the txt files to `methods/learning/models/word2vec/`

 The resulting directory structure in the `data/` folder will look like the following:

 ```